 Map Your Data

-Honeycomb can automatically detect and map the standard source data fields for you if you follow Honeycomb source field naming conventions.
+Honeycomb automatically maps source data fields for you if you follow Honeycomb field naming conventions.
 Otherwise, you must map your dataset fields manually.

 Mapping Sent Data Manually